vincjo/datatables.deprecated/README.md

 It is a complete rewrite involving a few breaking changes but the concept is the same.

-This package is still maintained, but it is better to use the [new one](https://github.com/vincjo/datatables) for better performance.
+This package is still maintained, but it is better to use the [new one](https://github.com/vincjo/datatables) for more support.

 <br>